tri2820/unblink-engine/README.md

 ### Running the Engine

-The easiest way to start the engine is by using the provided script.
+The easiest way to start the engine is by using the provided `run.sh` script.
 It handles launching both the Python services and the Bun WebSocket server.

 ```bash
 sh run.sh